lencsegabor/dns64perfpp/README.md

 __burst size__: the number of requests to send at every timer tick, must be the divisor of the number of requests

 __number of threads__: the number of threads to use

+__ports per thread__: the number of the different souce port numbers used by each thread

 __delay between bursts in ns__: 1/< timer frequency > in nanoseconds